haosulab/ManiSkill-Learn/README.md

 Updates:

+Jun.
+27, 2022: Original observation processing in `observation_process.py` has a bug [here](https://github.com/haosulab/ManiSkill-Learn/blob/9742da932448a5234222cf94381ca0f861dc83fd/mani_skill_learn/env/observation_process.py#L60) since numpy `logical_or` cannot take >2 arrays at the same time (in the case of 3 arrays, it will copy the result to the third array).
+This can be fixed with `bk_seg = ~seg.any(-1, keepdims=True)`.
+In OpenCabinet environments, this bug causes robot segmentation information in downsampled robot points to be removed, even though these points still remain in the returned array as intended.
+For PushChair and MoveBucket, results are not affected.
+For reproducing original result purposes, this line is not fixed.
+Users are free to fix this themselves.

 Nov.
 2, 2021: Added some utils for saving trajectories if you want to work on RGB-D inputs.

 Aug.
 29, 2021: Increased replay buffer capacity in config file if trained with demonstration dataset chunking, as small buffer could cause trajectories in a batch to come from only one training object, which significantly slows down training loss decay.